 The way you maintain your landscape can have a tremendous impact on your landscape water use.
 The good news is that most of the recommendations below actually represent a lot less work for you!

 Check Irrigation Systems – Periodically inspect for clogged drip emitters and leaks.
 For sprinklers, check to make sure your mower hasn’t damaged spray heads and that they are directed properly.
 Check that spray heads aren’t blocked by grass or encroaching shrubs.
 If you decide it’s time to replace sprinkler heads, consider using ‘rotating stream sprinkler heads’ which apply water much more efficiently and are particularly good for slopes to reduce runoff.
-Learn more about this new technology on one of our past Water Use It Wisely articles.

 Adjust Watering Schedules – Adjust your watering to the season to reduce your water use by up to 50%!
 Plants use less than half of the amount of water in winter than needed during our hot summers.
 Water – Use It Wisely offers the best watering guide you can find for the Arizona Desert.
 Also, did you know that when plants are given too much water that they grow lots of weak growth and will usually require more pruning?